myspc-development/art-test/docs/admin-guide.md

 Use the `[ap_event_calendar]` shortcode to place the calendar anywhere on the site.
 Shortcode attributes let you filter by venue, category, and date or change display options.

+## Embedding the Event Map

+Use the `[ap_event_map]` shortcode to display a Leaflet map of event locations.
+Each marker links back to the full event page.

 ## Accessibility & Mobile Notes

 All admin tools are responsive and keyboard accessible so you can manage events from any device.